 Day services for adults with disabilities

-- learn new skills - such as computing, cookery, photography, journalism and lots more
+- learn new skills - such as computing, cookery, photography, journalism

-- improve the skills they already have
+- improve and develop the skills you already have

 - gain skills which could lead to employment or volunteering